liveart/slate/source/includes/_configuration.md

 showProductSelector | possible values: true/false.
 Defines whether Select Product form is shown.
 If false, make sure you indicate the defaultProductId to preload the product. | true checkTextFXThrottle | type: milliseconds.
 A delay in events for typing text, before LiveArt will trigger the server script to obtain new image for certain raster effect. | 400 minDPU | Set this property to show warning message if user will size raster image more than safe dimensions to meet suggested print quality standarts.
 Also this feature requires `editableArea` and `editableAreaUnits` (see Product Location Object) for each product location to use this feature (for correct unit/pixel ratio).
 Warning message is configured in html ('*#dpu-exceeded-popup*').
 If user ignores such warning and continues design editing - on Place Order will be fired additional pop-up.
-Also may be re-defined for certain products (see Product Object). | 0
+Also may be re-defined for certain products (see Product Object). | 0 showUploadedColorsDialog | Defines whether to show after image upload pop-up with colors choises for uploaded image (default palette and 'Process Colors' checkbox).
+If value == `false` uploaded images are treated as 'Process Colors' | true